 To connect to Amazon Virtual Private Cloud (Amazon VPC), you must first do the following:

 Provide a private Autonomous System Number (ASN).
 Amazon allocates a private IP address in the 169.x.x.x range to you.

 Create a virtual private gateway and attach it to your VPC.
-For more information about creating a virtual private gateway, see Adding a Hardware Virtual Private Gateway to Your VPC in the Amazon Virtual Private Cloud User Guide.
+For more information about creating a virtual private gateway, see Adding a Hardware Virtual Private Gateway to Your VPC in the Amazon VPC User Guide.

 To connect to public AWS products such as Amazon EC2 and Amazon S3, you need to provide the following:

 A public ASN that you own (preferred) or a private ASN.